FMS SMORE NEWSLETTER

 MR. LEMONS - SOCIAL STUDIES

 Parents/guardians, please make sure to have your students check Power school regularly to see what work they are missing.
 It is critical that ALL students take accountability for their work, come to class regularly, and turn in work on a consistent basis.
 I will take any late work for full credit.
-In addition, students should be working on their Q3 project, which is due on Friday, March 19th.
+In addition, students should be working on their Q3 project.
 An outline of dates and instructions are included within the link: https://docs.google.com/document/d/1zYgp9f2Yu-1-593SMa1ueoJumVDaHnTJRta37Bk-7Xg/edit?usp=sharing

 In addition, I hold office hours weekly on Wednesdays from 9:00-9:30 (C1-C2) and 9:30-10:00 (C3-C4).
 I have begun working with small groups of students on specific skill sets during the times mentioned above.
 If your student receives an email, they should do their best to attend for additional support.
 The code for Google meets is: fmsoffice7.